Arts & Sciences College of Arts & Sciences

 Inter-college Majors

-With the College of Education and Human Sciences: A student in the College of Education and Human Sciences pursuing a bachelor of science in teaching learning and teacher education with a secondary education endorsement, may complete a major in the College of Arts and Sciences by permission of the College of Education and Human Sciences.
+With the College of Education and Human Sciences: A student in the College of Education and Human Sciences pursuing a bachelor of science in teaching learning and teacher education with a secondary education endorsement, may be permitted to complete a major in the College of Arts and Sciences by mutual permission with the College of Education and Human Sciences.
 The additional major in the College of Arts and Sciences should be directly related to their endorsement area.
 The student must complete all degree requirements in the College of Education and Human Sciences and the requirements of the arts and sciences major.
 Because students will not be earning a degree from the College of Arts and Sciences, they may not be eligible for arts and sciences scholarships and aid.

 Honors Program